akwanmtl/Google-Book-Search/README.md

 # Google-Book-Search

 ## Description
 This is an application that allows users to search and save books.
 It is built using the Google Books API, MERN stack (MongoDB, Express, React and Node), Bulma framework and Socket.io.
+It is deployed on Heroku and uses MongoDB Atlas.

 * Link to the app on Heroku: https://google-search-book-api-react.herokuapp.com/
 * Link to the Github repository: https://github.com/akwanmtl/Google-Book-Search